-For participants working under a collective bargaining agreement that provides an annual open enrollment, depending upon the terms of that agreement, you may be permitted to enroll one or more of your dependent(s) (as defined on pages 14-19) in the same manner described above and under the section "How to Enroll" on page 18.
-However, once you make an election to enroll specific dependent(s) or to not enroll specific dependent(s), this election is generally fixed or locked in for the entire Calendar Year (January 1st to December 31st).
+For participants working under a collective bargaining agreement that provides an annual open enrollment, depending upon the terms of that agreement, you may be permitted to enroll one or more of your dependent(s) (as defined on pages 14-15) in the same manner described under the section "How to Enroll" on pages 16-17.
+However, once you make an election to enroll specific dependent(s) or to not enroll specific dependent(s), this election is generally fixed or locked in for the entire Calendar Year (January1st to December 31st).
 An exception applies if:

-- you lose coverage under another group health plan, - you acquire a new dependent through marriage, birth, or adoption or placement for adoption, or - you have a non-enrolled dependent who loses coverage under another group health plan (unless coverage was terminated for cause or because your dependent failed to pay premiums on a timely basis), or the employer stops contributing towards your dependent's coverage under the other plan.
+- you acquire a new dependent through marriage, birth, or adoption or placement for adoption, or - you have a non-enrolled dependent who loses coverage under another group health plan (unless coverage was terminated for cause or because your dependent failed to pay premiums on a timely basis), or the employer stops contributing towards your dependent's coverage under the other plan.